ks9701-code/org-management/README.md

 🤝 Contributing

-This is an assignment project, but feel free to fork and extend.
+Feel free to fork, explore, and extend this project.

 📧 Support

-For issues or questions, please open a GitHub issue.
+For issues or questions, please open an issue on GitHub.

-⭐ Built with FastAPI & MongoDB
+Built with ❤️ using FastAPI & MongoDB